Emerson Etem: Post playing career

 After retiring from playing, he became the head coach of the Missoula Jr. Bruins, a junior ice hockey team based in Missoula, Montana, and a member of the North American 3 Hockey League, for the 2020–21 season.
 The team was sold in 2021 and Etem and his wife Danette purchased their own junior team in the United States Premier Hockey League, relocating the Anaheim Avalanche to become the Long Beach Shredders in his hometown of Long Beach, California.
 Etem serves as part-owner, head coach, and general manager of the Shredders.

+Etem was hired by the Anaheim Ducks on July 20, 2023 as the club's new radio color analyst and content producer for Ducks Stream on TuneIn.